 Zucchini: Zucchini is a versatile vegetable that is at its best from May to September.
 With its sweet flavor, it can be incorporated into sweet or savory dishes.
 It can also be an alternative to pasta.
 Zucchini contains good amounts of folate, potassium, and vitamin A.

-Eggs: Use fresh organic eggs 🥚 to get the most out of them.
-Eggs act as a binding and rising agent in this recipe.
+Eggs: Use fresh organic eggs to get the most out of them.
+Eggs act as binding and rising agents in this recipe.
 Filled with a good amount of high-quality protein, iron, minerals, vitamins, and antioxidants.

-Oil: Use a mild oil in this recipe.
+Oil: Use mild oil in this recipe.
 Mild olive oil or sunflower oil is the best.